sebastien-bartoli/eu-cookie/README.md

 - [jquery.cookie.js](https://github.com/carhartl/jquery-cookie)
 - [Foundation Icons Fonts 3](http://zurb.com/playground/foundation-icon-fonts-3)

-All are included into the repo and loaded automagically by the module without need for intervention. jQuery is loaded only if the hosting website isn't available.
+All are included into the repo and loaded automagically by the module without need for intervention. jQuery is loaded only if it isn't available on the hosting website.

+## Roadmap

+Next steps for this :

+- use & configure bower to install dependencies and remove them from the repo
+- add an 8th parameter to change the colors of the cookie-bar easily without having to go in the css file
+- find a way to block cookies being set on the browser until this is validated *(is there a need for that ?)*

 ## License